fernandomartinscardoso/pythonBasics/cli/readme.md

 The command `authenticate` invoked by __authenticate.py__ alows to add users and passwords.
 For password, we use `hide_input=True` to not show the password as it's typed and `confirmation_prompt=True` to ask for confirmation of the password.

 In the class [Prompt Types and User Confirmation](https://github.com/fernandomartinscardoso/pythonBasics/blob/main/cli/originalMcQuistanFiles/10-prompt-ints-and-confirm.zip) McQuistan teach how to use integer as ID to create special confirmation access (for an admin account, for instance).

+## Example 4: Files Manipulation

+The commands invoked by __fileutils.py__ allow some basic file manipulations.
+The command `note` writes notes input to a given file, and the command `concat` concatenates the contents of one or more files into a single output file.
+The file __combined.txt__, for instance, was created with command `concat file1.txt file2.txt file3.txt combined.txt`.

+In the application __notes.py__, it is shown how to create nested commands using `@click.group()` class.
+This code provides a simple CLI to create, delete, add, and update notes to a database, showing the contents, date, and time of modification.